dleavitt/faraday-typhoeus/README.md

     $ bundle install

-Or install it yourself as:
+Or install it yourself with `gem install faraday-typhoeus` and require it in your ruby code with `require 'faraday/typhoeus'`

-    $ gem install faraday-typhoeus

 ## Usage